mareklonicek/c-_console_micro_web_server/README.md

 → The program will launch a console.

-→ By default, the server should open in Chrome.
-If not, manually enter the URL **`http://localhost:8888`** into your browser.
+→ Paste the server URL address **`http://localhost:8888`** into Your favorite web browser - Chrome, Edge, Firefox, Opera,Safari,...

 → All data is automatically stored in the provided CSV and XML files.